top of page

 How the Middle East Became the Latest ‘Gold Rush’ in Marketing

-March (Doctors In Business Journal) - The Middle East has emerged as one of the fastest-growing marketing regions in the world, driven by rapid economic diversification, digital transformation, and an expanding consumer base.
+The Middle East has emerged as one of the fastest-growing marketing regions in the world, driven by rapid economic diversification, digital transformation, and an expanding consumer base.
 With countries like Saudi Arabia, the United Arab Emirates, and Qatar investing heavily in infrastructure, technology, and entertainment, brands are seizing the opportunity to establish their presence in this dynamic market.
-But what makes the Middle Eas
+But what makes the Middle East the latest ‘gold rush’ for marketer

 Federal Reserve Reports $77.6 Billion Loss in 2024 as Interest Expenses Outpace Income